MrLixm/MrLixm.github.io/content/blog/0008/substance-painter-color-management.rst

 called "tonemapping" where we try to make the open-domain that is the Workspace fit into the Display closed-domain.

-Damn that's a complicated one, but anyways, what you have to keep in mind is we are encoding data for a delimited domain defined by the display you are using.
+Damn that's a complicated one, but anyway, what you have to keep in mind is we are encoding data for a delimited domain defined by the display you are using.

 In sp the Display section is handled by the ``view-transform`` dropdown, that you can find at the top-right of your viewport.
-..
-TODO link section
+See `Display Setup in Sp`_ .

 Output
 ______

 But isn't the Display the Output ?
 Yes, it can be, if you are at the end of the chain.
 But here in sp, the end of the chain is our exported texture files.
-The Display only allow us to a preview at how they could look.
+The Display only allow us to have a preview of how they could look.

 So here, we will encode the Workspace data, has it is required for the next pipeline step.
-Encoding will depend of what you need in the next step and what container (image format) you choosed.
+Encoding will depend on what you need in the next step and what container (image format) you chose.

 In sp the Output section happens during the textures export process.
-..
-TODO link section
+See `Output Setup in Sp`_ .

 Example
 _______

 To illustrate the theory here is a diagram representing a section of a potential VFX-pipeline.
-I hope this will not confused more than this topic already is.
+I hope this will not confuse you more than this topic already is.

 .. figure:: {static}/images/blog/0008/diagramB.jpg